Using the Measurement Protocol API to find the impact of a Consent Management Platform

 When traditional analytics tags load on a page, they will create a payload with information on screen size, referrer, page being viewed, load times, etc, and ultimately submit that data to Google Analytics.
 The Measurement Protocol (MP) API allows developers to build those payloads and submit directly to the Google Analytics backend.
 The chief goal Google have in making this API available is to allow developers to enhance and unify their tracking across mobile devices, offline conversions, and server-side actions.

 As with all things Google, there are a number of incompatible versions of this API in the wild.
 The MP v1 API integrates with Google Analytics v3.
-As of late 2020, Google has been pushing Google Analytics users to create v4 profiles, which better combine mobile and web data.
-The MP v1 API is incompatible with v4 of analytics, and at the time of writing (Jan 2021), the Measurement Protocol API for analytics v4 is in "alpha mode, subject to breaking changes, and not production ready".
-For the purpose of this article, we're going to consider MP v1 API and v3 of Analytics as our working environment.
+At the original time of writing in late 2020, Google has been pushing Google Analytics users to create v4 profiles, which better combine mobile and web data.
+The MP v1 API is incompatible with v4 of analytics, so this article originally covered the MP v1 API and v3 of Analytics as the working environment.
+In mid-2023, Google released a number of updates to the Measurement Protocol ahead of the shut-down of V3 of Google Analytics, taking the MP API out of "alpha mode".

 Using Measurement Protocol to measure consent to tracking